mailslurp/.github/profile/README.md

-# MailSlurp - email and SMS APIs for testing and application development
+Email and SMS APIs for testing and application development.
+Create unlimited disposable or permanent email addresses and use real phone numbers to receive SMS verification events.